ably/engineering/best-practices/commits.md

 Be aware that coding agents can generate large volumes of changes quickly, which can easily result in oversized or unfocused commits.
 If a coding agent has produced a large body of work, it is still important to ensure that the work is committed in logical, independently-reviewable chunks rather than as a single monolithic commit.
 Use interactive rebase or other tools to reshape the history if needed before requesting review.

+Commits can have side-effects arising from their commit message, such as by using "fixes" or "closes" assertions.
+We avoid using these keywords in commit messages and prefer to have those assertions in PR descriptions instead.
+Be aware that coding agents may include these assertions, and erroneously cause issues to be closed.
+Therefore, when reviewing AI-generated commits, take care to ensure that the commit message is appropriate, not just the code changes.

 ### More information

 There is also good information in: